RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

     dotnet add package Microsoft.Azure.Services.AppAuthentication
     ```

-## Adding the Secret Identifier to your webapp
+### Task 6: Adding the Secret Identifier to your webapp

 1. In visual studio, open the `.\Controllers\HomeControler.cs` file